sodiboo/niri-flake/docs.md

 The height of the window as a proportion of the screen's height

+## `programs.niri.settings.window-rules.*.max-height`
+- type: `null or signed integer`
+- default: `null`

+Sets the maximum height (in logical pixels) that niri will ever ask this window for.

+Keep in mind that the window itself always has a final say in its size, and may not respect the maximum height set by this option.

+Also, note that the maximum height is not taken into account when automatically sizing columns.
+That is, when a column is created normally, windows in it will be "automatically sized" to fill the vertical space.
+This algorithm will respect a minimum height, and not make windows any smaller than that, but the max height is only taken into account if it is equal to the min height.
+In other words, it will only accept a "fixed height" or a "minimum height".
+In practice, most windows do not set a max size unless it is equal to their min size, so this is usually not a problem without window rules.

+If you manually change the window heights, then max-height will be taken into account and restrict you from making it any taller, as you'd intuitively expect.

+## `programs.niri.settings.window-rules.*.max-width`
+- type: `null or signed integer`
+- default: `null`

+Sets the maximum width (in logical pixels) that niri will ever ask this window for.

+Keep in mind that the window itself always has a final say in its size, and may not respect the maximum width set by this option.

+## `programs.niri.settings.window-rules.*.min-height`
+- type: `null or signed integer`
+- default: `null`

+Sets the minimum height (in logical pixels) that niri will ever ask this window for.

+Keep in mind that the window itself always has a final say in its size, and may not respect the minimum height set by this option.

+## `programs.niri.settings.window-rules.*.min-width`
+- type: `null or signed integer`
+- default: `null`

+Sets the minimum width (in logical pixels) that niri will ever ask this window for.

+Keep in mind that the window itself always has a final say in its size, and may not respect the minimum width set by this option.

 ## `programs.niri.settings.window-rules.*.default-column-display`
 - type: `null or one of "normal", "tabbed"`
 - default: `null`